snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 The application is now live and listening for requests at the given domain, you can control other aspects such as the maximum number of instances, the RAM, storage, secrets, etc.
 ## Fly.io
 [Fly.io](https://fly.io/) is a platform that is more focused on developer experience while still giving you a lot of control over your infrastructure and services.
 Fly has machines, volumes, postgres, gpus, kubernetes and more.
-A machine is your typical virtual machine, an app is your entire program, which can contain machines, gpus, a database and so on.
+A machine is your typical virtual machine, while an app is your entire program, which can contain machines, gpus, a database and more.

 Fly uses a [`fly.toml`](https://fly.io/docs/reference/configuration/) config file which you can use to customise everything about you app (it also has json and yaml but toml is the default option).